-Travelling the world you'll come across rituals that might seem odd, crazy - perhaps even scary.
+Travelling the globe you'll come across rituals around the world that might seem odd, crazy - perhaps even scary.
 But at the root they all share something in common; they are an expression of the local culture.
-So here we tell the story behind them five of these unique rituals...
+So here we tell the story behind five of these unique cultural rituals...

 Prayer at the Western Wall, Jerusalem